dan-tripp/nvda-add-on-data-ssml/README.md

 		</tr>
 		<tr>
 			<th scope="row">NVDA braille viewer sees junk characters
-			<td>The worse technique.
+			<td>The worst technique.
 Braille viewer sees a lot of junk characters.
 			<td>The middle technique.
 Braille viewer sees much fewer characters.
-Still: the negative user impact of this is still significant, I expect.
+Still the negative user impact of this is significant, I expect.
 			<td>The best technique.
 Braille viewer sees no junk characters, because the JS didn't add any.
 		</tr>
 		<tr>
 			<th scope="row">Clipboard junk.  i.e. our encoding characters, even though they're invisible to the eye and silent in the screen reader audio, show up in the clipboard if you select and copy that part of the page.
-			<td>The worse technique.
+			<td>The worst technique.
 The JS adds approx 2 characters of clipboard junk per data-ssml character.
 			<td>The middle technique.
 The JS adds a roughly-constant 6 characters of clipboard junk, regardless of the length of data-ssml.
 4 characters at the start of the element + 2 characters at the end.
 			<td>The best technique.
 The JS adds no clipboard junk.
 		</tr>